How to Make a DIY Bluebird House

 Bluebirds prefer to nest in open areas with low or sparse ground cover.
 The North American Bluebird Society, which provided the plans, says rural areas, cemeteries, golf courses and parkways with minimal human traffic are good places to mount these nesting boxes.
 Simply drive a 3/4-inch piece of electrical conduit into the ground and attach the house 5 feet above the ground with conduit straps as shown at right.
 Attach a predator guard and coat the pipe with grease to deter nest raiders.

-This bluebird box has a couple of interesting features worth pointing out.
+This bluebird house has a couple of interesting features worth pointing out.
 It’s assembled with the rough side of the wood facing out so it more closely resembles the birds’ natural nesting sites.
 And there’s no perch.
 Notches beneath the entrance hole provide footing for bluebirds, but discourage visits from competing house sparrows and wrens.

 The swing-open side is convenient, also.
 You can check for nests of unwanted birds (since house sparrows and European starlings are not protected by law, simply remove their nests) and have easy access for cleaning out the bluebird’s nesting materials after the young have fledged.
 You’ll want to do this immediately, since bluebirds often raise as many as three broods in one nesting season.

 Best of all, the swing-open side will give you a chance to peek in on the nestlings for whom you’ve provided a sturdy and safe home.
 The side door is great for monitoring the activity in these birdhouses.
+Learn how to build a one-board DIY birdhouse.

 Using the full width of a 4-foot 1-inch x 6-inch rough cedar board, cut the pieces as pictured in the board layout below.
 When making the angled cuts, keep in mind that all the pieces will be assembled rough side out.